prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch_prheenan.md

 P. Heenan, R. Frongillo, J. Boyd-Graber, T. Perkins

 ABSTRACT In single-molecule force spectroscopy (SMFS) experiments, mechanical forces are applied to individual biomolecules via a probe such as a bead or cantilever.
 Experiments which mechanically dissociate the secondary or tertiary structures of molecules are known as unfolding experiments.
 In unfolding experiments, a molecule binds to the probe, is pulled and possibly unfolded, and finally unbinds from the probe.
 The force on the molecule and its time derivative just before an unfolding or unbinding event are known as the event's rupture force and loading rate, respectively.
 The rupture force and loading rate at each event need to be known for common SMFS analyses.
 Identifying events in SMFS data is hindered by the presence of noise.
 This paper introduces a new algorithm, FEATHER (**F**orce **E**xtension **A**nalysis using a **T**estable **H**yptothesis for **E**vent **R**ecognition), to identify the locations of events in SMFS data.
-FEATHER features a relative event location error of XXX, a XXX-fold improvement relative to the best baseline, and a XXX for the distribution of loading rates and rupture forces of XXX, a factor of XXX improvement relative to the best baseline.
+FEATHER features a relative event location error of 0.006, a 30-fold improvement relative to the best baseline, and a Bhattacharya coefficient's complement for the distribution of loading rates and rupture forces of 0.005, a factor of 5 improvement relative to the best baseline.
 As a linear-time algorithm for reproducible event identification, FEATHER improves the quality of analysis of SMFS data.

 # Introduction {#sec:Intro}

-In single-molecule force spectroscopy (SMFS) experiments, a force probe attaches to a molecule and stretches it while measuring force and extension over time, known as a force-extension curve (XXX ).
+In single-molecule force spectroscopy (SMFS) experiments, a force probe attaches to a molecule and stretches it while measuring force and extension over time, known as a force-extension curve (Figure {#fig:diagram}).
 These data are transformed into information such as kinetic rates of processive enzymes @comstock_direct_2015, protein-ligand bond strength @yuan_energy_2000, and the energy landscapes of proteins and nucleic acids @dudko_theory_2008.
-The location and properties of the *ruptures* in the data (see Figure {#fig:diagram}) are required for many common  analyses, such as applying polymer models and determining the molecular energy landscape.
+The location and properties of the *ruptures* in the data (Figure {#fig:diagram}) are required for many common  analyses, such as applying polymer models and determining the molecular energy landscape.

 ----